wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 I know this might seem like overkill essentially replacing 3 lines of jquery and a few lines of html with 4 different files between the actions, stores, and components, but this method actually leads to cleaner more reusable--and in my opinion more readable--code, as you start to extend the functionality of your application.
 What if you wanted to carry the state of your UI through multiple pages on your application?
 How do you handle reloads?
 React allows you to handle this complexity in a structured *declarative* manner.

-But this tutorial isn't about why you should use React.
-What about Reflux???
+But this tutorial isn't about why you should use Reflux...

-### Redux - Finally:
+### Redux:

 When you start building larger production level applications that require many types of stores and a more complex data model, reflux can start to feel a little bloated (TERRIBLE PUN).
 Redux is a natural successor to reflux (and other flux patterns in general).